Digital Asset Records of Every Station

 To do this each room or area had to be tagged with the relevant identification code and coordinates.
 London Underground completed the first stage of the project in house, but then employed the skills of C A Design Services to complete the project due to the challenges of in house resource and capacity.

-Our Approach: Creating GeoSpatial Locations for 130 Stations
+Creating GeoSpatial Locations for 130 Stations

 The first stage of the project was to geospatially insert over 130 stations into the company’s master technical map the London Survey Grid system.
 Overtime LUL will be able to enrich the information held about the stations to include ‘as-built’ or new project drawings.